-Laura Schwinn was named President of Grace's Specialty Catalysts business on November 1, 2018.
-The $700 million Specialty Catalysts operating segment includes the company's market-leading polyolefin catalysts business and its UNIPOL® Polypropylene Process Technology licensing franchise.
+Laura Schwinn joined Grace as President, Specialty Catalysts & Process Technology in November 2018.
+Grace’s Specialty Catalysts operating segment includes the company's market-leading polyolefin and chemical catalysts business and its UNIPOL® Polypropylene Process Technology licensing franchise.

-Laura earned her Bachelor of Commerce Degree in International Business from the University of Victoria, Canada.
-She has served on boards in the U.S., Canada, the Middle East, and China.
-She is a member of the Board of Directors of Pason Systems Inc. (TSX: PSI)
+Laura earned her Bachelor of Commerce degree in International Business from the University of Victoria, Canada.
+Additionally, she has served on boards in the U.S., Canada, the Middle East, and China.
+Currently, Laura is a member of the Board of Directors of Pason Systems Inc. (TSX: PSI)

 Since May 2017, Sandra Wisniewski has led Grace Materials Technologies, the business segment that produces and sells specialty materials, including silica-based and silica-alumina-based products used in a broad array of consumer, pharmaceutical, chemical processes, and coatings applications.
 Sandra's record of generating sustainable growth is built on her diverse background including general management, sales leadership, U.S. and global marketing, operations, R&D, manufacturing, and global project management.